Maetel/CImgProc/README.md

 ###### __Build options__
 1. `CImgProc` uses `C++ 17` grammar.
 1. `CImgProc` is available by including `./include` to your project
+1. OpenCL project will be separated in the future

 ###### __Example dependencies__